 The business tactic persists until today.
 Like an open secret.
 And consumer culture encourages it.
-Replacing old things with new ones – as long as we like and can afford them – is the norm.
+Replacing old things with new ones – as long as we like and can afford them – is the accepted norm.

 The Harmful Impact of E-Waste

 The majority of electronic waste ends up in landfills and incinerators.